knpuniversity/symfony2-series/knpu/episode1/intro.md

 This means that you can use any part of it in *any* PHP project, even that ugly legacy app they make you work.
 We could use Symfony's Router component to give it flexible URLs.
-Oh, and a lot of other projects `use parts of Symfony`_, like Drupal, Laravel
+Oh, and a lot of other projects [use parts of Symfony][use parts of Symfony], like Drupal, Laravel

 **Symfony is also a "framework"**